Skip to main content

 Lawn pesticides are materials used to control insects, weeds, diseases and a host of other pests—not just insects.
 You might also see the individual materials that fall under the blanket term “lawn pesticides” referred to by a more specific name that indicates what the material treats: insecticide (insects), herbicide (weeds), fungicide (fungi), acaricide (ticks and mites), or rodenticide (rodents).
 These materials can be synthetic (man-made) or, in the case of organic lawn pesticides, biological and biorational (derived from items in nature).

-- Clorox® Regular-Bleach, used in our washing of clothes, is an EPA-registered pesticide.
+• Clorox® Regular-Bleach, used in washing clothes, is an EPA-registered pesticide.

 So, does this mean that pesticides are safe or dangerous?
 It means neither, but there are things you should be aware of.